 At a glance from our previous hyper-lapse that took 237 hours, it definitely seems like some progress was made.
-But also I’m realizing it’s a bit tough because this time we were paid, had a budget, and a 7 day time constraint, where as the other one we weren’t paid, and therefor had no time-constraint.
+But also I’m realizing it’s a bit tough because this time we were paid, had a budget, and a 7-day time constraint, whereas the other one we weren’t paid, and therefore had no time-constraint.

 Makes me feel like having a deadline makes you progress a bit more.

 We loved that Czech Tourism gave us the ability to do whatever we wanted, as long as we include some Baroque architecture in there.
 Which is really fun since we get to be as creative as we could, that being said planning is by far the most difficult/stressful part of the project.